The 13 best waterside restaurants in Singapore

 Kinki

-Why: A sun-soaked terrace and waterside setting means shades are de riguer and the perennially popular Kinki where a pingingly fresh Japanese menu is a further reason for visiting.
+Why: A sun-soaked terrace and waterside setting means shades are de riguer at the perennially popular Kinki where a pingingly fresh Japanese menu is a further reason for visiting.
 Nigiri rolls and top-notch sashimi compete for attention with soft shell crab and roasted miso kurobuta pork belly as well as very good baked seaweed-crusted salmon.

 Where: 70 Collyer Quay, #02-02, Customs House, 049323